mujcentral/Python/README.md

-# All my python programs at one place
+# All my python programs at one place😉